zencore/guacamole/hummus.md

-# A recipe for hummus
+# An interesting recipe for hummus

 Also a very nice recipe!